October 27, 2020

 Today we are releasing Deno 1.5.0.
 This release contains a few new features, many feature stabilizations, and a ton of bug fixes.
 Here are some highlights:

-has tree shaking, and is up to 15x faster than 1.4alert
+has tree shaking, and is up to 15x faster than 1.4alert, confirm, and prompt added:

 web compatible prompt APIs to interact with a userIf you already have Deno installed you can upgrade to 1.5 by running